vrunge/fpop/README.tex.md

 $$C(\theta) = A \theta^2 + B \theta + C$$

-Change in variance / change in Poisson or exponential distribtion :
+Change in variance / change in Poisson or exponential distribution :

 $$C(\theta) = A \theta - B \log(\theta) + C$$